 Just about everyone these days has a jam-packed schedule that makes finding time to meet a challenge.
-Take the stress out of making appointments by putting the reins into your customer’s hands, Small Business Trends suggested.
+Take the stress out of making appointments by putting the reins into your customer’s hands.
 There are plenty of platforms that allow a business’ clients view what time slots are available and schedule appointments – and cancel them, if need be – all without the runaround of trying to match up multiple schedules.

 3. Email marketing